-Any GPS undergraduate student who is currently enrolled in a baccalaureate-level non-business degree program may choose to obtain a minor in Business by completing each of the courses listed below.
-A total of eighteen (18) credit hours is required for the Business minor.
+Any GPS undergraduate student who is currently enrolled in a baccalaureate-level non-business degree program may choose to obtain a minor in Business.
+One upper-level Business elective (3 credit hours) must be completed in addition to each of the courses listed below, for a total of eighteen (18) credit hours.